PhrontHQ/mod/teach/concepts/white-board/data-validation.md

 2. Data bindings propagate the value to dataInstance's property setter, and the DataTrigger
 3. the DataTrigger invoke the main service's handleChange(aChangeEvent) carrying the change that happened
 4. The mainService is either in autosave and the validation kicks in from saveChanges(), or it directly invoke validation targeted on the propery that just changed
+    THIS MEANS WE ACCEPT INVALID DATA ON DATA OBJECTS PROPERTIES TO STAY THERE UNTIL FIXED BY USER
 5. Validation errors are set on the data instance's invalidityState
 6. The control(s) involved in editing the data instance, using data binding or property observing (which means they needs to be able to reister as such the invalidity state knowing what they edit) informed of validation errors to handle and need to push the right states / user-intended errors on the field they're part of.
 It could be that other properties are involved as well at the same time.
 So the ValidationError might need a property carrying set of those properties.